 Health care professionals can also contact Seqirus (A CSL Company) on 1800 642 865 or email firstname.lastname@example.org for a username and password to access a training video from the Q Fever website.

-Victorian Q Fever vaccination providers.
+Find a Victorian Q Fever vaccination provider.